Race for the Cure: Join Team IU Health

 Join the Promise

-In 1992, more than 1,700 Indiana University Health team members came together to raise $50,000 for the first IU Health team in Central Indiana’s Race for the Cure.
-Team members from across the state have continued to come together each and every year to raise funds and awareness to fight breast cancer.
+In 1992, more than 1,700 Indiana University Health team members and families came together to raise $50,000 for the first IU Health team in Central Indiana’s Race for the Cure.
+IU Health team members and families from across the state have continued to come together each and every year to raise funds and awareness to fight breast cancer.

 “Team IU Health” continues to be one of the largest Komen teams in the nation.
 In 2016, IU Health hopes to once again build a team and to support the Susan G. Komen Foundation in the race on Saturday, April 16.
 The event—a survivor celebration that features a 5K run/walk and a one-mile family walk—will take place in downtown Indianapolis at Military Park.